realaisles/BerlinSalaryTrends/README.md

 ## Who is "we"?
 Who is working on this?

-The idea originated in the [issue #41 of a hobby newsletter handpicked for Berlin](https://handpickedberlin.substack.com/p/issue41) where a poll _"Would you participate in an anonymous salary survey for Berlin 2023?"_ had a massive response rate (83% yes with 310 votes).
+The idea originated in the [issue #41 of a hobby newsletter handpicked for Berlin](https://handpickedberlin.substack.com/p/issue41) where a poll _"Would you participate in an anonymous salary survey for Berlin 2023?"_ had a great response rate (83% yes with 310 votes).

 **Current team:**
 - Igor, [handpickedberlin.com](https://handpickedberlin.com) (design of June 2023 survey & initial promotion)